Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Theoretical model

 \subsection{Payoff Functions, Resource Evolution, and Nash Equilibrium}

-The evolution of team resources in sabotage-only scenarios follows a dynamic process that incorporates both players' strategic decisions and, in the quantum case, their entangled correlations.
+The evolution of team resources in sabotage-only scenarios follows a dynamic process that incorporates both teams' action samples and, in the quantum case, their induced correlations.
 Let $R_Q(t)$ and $R_C(t)$ represent the quantum and classical team resources at time step $t$.
-We model resource degradation due to sabotage as:
+We model the expected resource degradation due to sabotage by summing over joint probabilities of measured bitstrings:

-Here, $P_Q^i(S_A)$ denotes the probability that quantum player $i$ chooses to sabotage basement A, and similarly for other terms.
-The constants $S_A$ and $S_B$ denote the fixed sabotage cost or impact for each respective basement.
-The expected utility of a quantum sabotage strategy $|\psi\rangle$ is given by:
+Here, $P(\mathbf{b})$ denotes the joint probability of measuring the bitstring $\mathbf{b} = (b_1, \dots, b_N)$, and $S(b_k)$ represents the score contribution associated with the $k$-th agent (determined by bit $b_k$).
+This formulation explicitly accounts for correlations in $\mathbf{b}$ rather than treating agents as independent marginals.